fasrc/User_Codes/Training/Advanced_Cluster_Usage/Exercise4/README.md

 ![Speedup](speedup.png)

 We see that the program displays an excellent strong scaling up to 16 MPI ranks.
-After this the speedup diverges from the liner trend.
+After this the speedup diverges from the linear trend.
 For instance, with 64 MPI tasks the application achieves parallel efficiency of about 61%.

 ```bash